 At this stage, you can test that CDS API is working for you simply by using the basic API request script generated by the ADS Download data web form.
 Copy this script to a file on your local system and run it using the version of python you installed the CDS API into.

-If you are encountering difficulties retrieving the data using your basic API script, please contact the User Support with a copy of your API script and any error messages that you may have received.
+If you are encountering difficulties retrieving the data using your basic API script, please have a look at the following page: Common Error Messages for CDS API Requests or contact the User Support with a copy of your API script and any error messages that you may have received.